By: Author John Cunningham. Published: 2019/02/02 at 7:17 am

 If your Toro is pretty new, you’ll have an auto choke, and so you won’t have a lever to control choke.
 The choke test is covered in the “Mower won’t start video.”

-Three types of choke are common, manual, auto, and the primer bulb.
+Three types of choke are common: manual, auto, and primer bulb.
 Go ahead and identify which choke system is fitted to your Toro and check it’s working correctly.
 If all checks out ok, remove and clean the gas bowl.

 To view the choke plate (if fitted), remove the air filter.
-When choke on the choke is on, the choke plate should be fully closed.
+When the choke is on, the choke plate should be fully closed.
 If not, check for cable adjustment.

 Choke Plate – The first is the choke plate type – The manual version will have a lever to control the choke.
-There’s an auto choke version, and it won’t have a choke lever, but it operates in the same way.
+There’s an auto choke version, and it won’t have a choke lever, but it operates similarly.

 As the engine heats, the choke plate should be open (Choke off).
 Some auto choke carburetors give hot start flooding issues.
 Both versions of the choke plate type create a fuel-rich condition by reducing the amount of air and increasing the amount of fuel supplied to the engine.